New York University College of Arts and Science: History

-In 1914, Washington Square College was established, downtown, to serve commuter students.
+In 1914, Washington Square College was established in downtown Manhattan to serve commuter students.

 Academics

 The college provides an undergraduate liberal arts education through its Core Curriculum.
 Undergraduate students may select from 66 majors as well as a host of accelerated Bachelor's-Master's and pre-professional programs offered through 30 departments, many of which also offer courses at NYU's 13 study away sites.
 Additionally, students may select from over 60 minors offered within the College as well as 40 cross-school minors at other colleges within NYU.
+Admission to the College of Arts and Science is competitive, with an acceptance rate of 4% for the class of 2027.

 Student life

 Clubs and traditions

 The school also hosts multiple student organizations, including greek life, political, religious, ethnic, and music performance groups (often alongside the Tisch School of Arts).

 The university also sponsors some traditions for undergraduates including Apple Fest, the Violet Ball, Strawberry Festival, and the semi-annual midnight breakfast where Student Affairs administrators serve free breakfast to students before finals.